 Plot: Worst Wingman Ever is part of Amazon’s Improbable Meet-Cute series of short stories by popular romance authors.

 It’s about a nurse named Holly caring for her dying grandmother.
 Curiously, she finds a Valentine’s Day card on her car.
-She finds out it was mistakenly placed on the wrong car by someone’s “wingman.”
+She discovers it was mistakenly placed on the wrong car by someone’s “wingman.”
 From there, banter and small acts of kindness ensue.

 Just for the Summer (2024; Part of Your World Book 3 of 3)